MinhThieu145/Linkedin-APB-Application/README.md

 - **Bootstrap samples**: Generate confidence intervals for accuracy estimates
 - View histogram of bootstrap accuracies with 95% CI

-### 4. **Presets & Sharing**
+### 4. **Quick Presets**
-- Use quick presets: "Small & Noisy", "Bigger Dataset", "High/Low Regularization"
+- Use preset scenarios: "Small & Noisy", "Bigger Dataset", "High/Low Regularization"
-- Copy shareable URLs to reproduce exact configurations
+- Instantly load configurations for exploring different ML scenarios
-- Perfect for classroom demonstrations and homework assignments
+- Perfect for classroom demonstrations and comparative analysis

 ## What to Notice